 Measuring Data Center, Application, Infrastructure

 Application discovery in simpler terms is the process of understanding your on-premises environment, determining what physical and virtual machines exist, the type of applications running on those servers.
-Your organization has to take a standardized approach to run on-premises application portfolio details, servers, and resources to develop your business case and plan your cloud migration strategy.
+Your organization has to take a standardized approach to run on-premises application portfolio details, servers, and resources to develop your business case and plan your cloud migration for enterprise strategy.
 You can classify your organization’s on-premises environment based on the operating system, application designs, and business states.
 This classification can be helpful for cloud migration holistically.

 Configuration Management Database (CMDB) is the common source for collecting or measuring data relevant to the data center/application/infrastructure.
 Manually executing the application discovery can take weeks or months to perform.
 We recommend the use of automated discovery tools such as ServiceNow, OneTrust, or AWS Application Discovery Service.
 You would experience the automation of all the discovery tools, supporting infrastructure, including sizing, performance, utilization, and dependencies.

 Measuring the network model is the most fundamental requirement in any cloud migration.
 Adding to the same, understanding the blueprint, configurations, versions, and model is the key to a smoother migration.
 The network architecture is the foundation to be considered during the IaaS set up to establish the connectivity and build the network layers without any further examination or glitch.
 From the beginning of ordering the network devices to the end of testing, it takes tremendous effort to get the application on board without any hassle.
 Considering the use case model, this layer is a significant requirement.